Bill and Melinda Gates announce divorce | DW | 03.05.2021

 The Microsoft co-founder and his wife say they will continue to work together at the Bill & Melinda Gates Foundation, the world's largest charitable foundation.

-Bill Gates, the third-richest man in the world, announced on Monday that he and his wife Melinda were ending their marriage.
+Bill and Melinda Gates announced in identical tweets Monday that they were ending their 27-year marriage.

 "After a great deal of thought and a lot of work on our relationship, we have made the decision to end our marriage," Gates tweeted.